aaronmams/jekyll-now/_posts/2018-11-16-Accessing financial data from the SEC: Part 2.md

 3. A list of errors - this is a list of data frames.
 Each data frame in the list contains an error code and a url for which the main routine returned an error.

 After we attempt Steps 1 - 7 for each of the 62 companies in our original *stores* data frame we get a really big list...let's call it **L**.  **L** has 62 elements.
 Each list element of **L** is itself a list...let's call these elements $$l_{i}$$.
 Each $$l_{i}$$ has three elements.

+Let's take a look:

+### Some results

+Let's just take a quick look to see if we got more info from this approach than from our [previous finreportr approach](https://aaronmams.github.io/Accessing-Financial-Data-from-the-SEC-Part-1/).

+## A final point

+Notice that I retained the list of all links to XBRL INSTANCE DOCUMENTS where the requests got timed out.
+With this list an enterprising data monkey could pretty easily just write a routine to iterate through this list and retry each url a couple hundred times...or until success.
+This would probably require an overnight run but could potentially plug some of the data gaps.